cbebber13/gmodguard/trunk/README.txt

 Installation:
 1 - Somehow get the GModGuard folder into addons/
+2 - Read and edit config.txt
-2 - If you have one, enter your API key into apikey.txt 3 - Restart your server and GModGuard should be active.
+3 - Restart your server and GModGuard should be active.

 Usage: